Drupad-DeV/Indian-Pedestrian-Intention-Dataset/README.md

 ```

 ## License
-This subset is released under the MIT License.
-See LICENSE for details.
+This dataset is released under the MIT License.
+See [LICENSE](LICENSE) file for details.

 ## Contact
 For questions, suggestions, or collaboration opportunities: